Purchase Terms & Conditions

 If your are an individual within the EU who is purchasing as a consumer, then you have a right to cancel your contract under the UK Consumer Contracts Regulations.
 However, we offer an even wider rights of cancellation and return to all purchasers.

 If for any reason you are not satisfied with your purchase of physical goods, please notify us that you want to cancel your contract and return the items (if you have received them) in their original condition within 30 days from the date of receipt (but no later).
-You can notify us that you are cancelling your contract by email at firstname.lastname@example.org
+To contact us about a cancellation or return, please use our support portal

 (form opens in a new window).
 If we receive your cancellation notification after your items have entered our order system for processing then they will be dispatched to you but you may still return them to us within 30 days of receipt.